kathleenjo1/kathleenjo1/README.md

 - 👋  Hi, I’m @kathleenjo1.
-I am a Senior Technical Copywriter for T-Mobile.
+I am a Senior Technical Writer for T-Mobile.
 - 💞️  I’m looking to collaborate on how-to documentation.

 <!---